 Local food to try includes Lule or Lyulya kebab (spiced minced lamb kebab), Badimjan dolmasi (stuffed aubergine) and Shirin plov (meat and rice pilaf with nuts and dried fruits).
 See the Azerbaijan food & drink guide for a list of local specialities.

 The striking, glass-fronted Heydar Aliyev Center is simply magnificent.
 Designed by Zaha Hadid, the curved architectural marvel was modelled on the signature of its namesake, Heydar Aliyev, the first president of an independent Azerbaijan.
 Inside, the structure houses an auditorium, exhibition halls and the Heydar Aliyev Museum that hosts both temporary and permanent exhibitions.

 Flame Towers at the hilltop are another worthy diversion and you can ride the funicular from the seaside to them.
 The facades of the towers are covered with LED screens which usually display burning flames and a waving flag of Azerbaijan at night.

 7. Rest and relax in a Hamam

 Hamam Mehellesi is the oldest public bath in Baku and has separate days for men and women.
 It is located near the Ichari Sheher metro station.
 The eccentric Teze Bey Hamam (30 Shamilya) is another popular public bath but is for men only.
-For ladies, head to the lush Jaleh Spa at the Four Seasons Hotel for ultimate relaxation.
+For ladies who are after ultimate relaxation, head to the lush Jaleh Spa at the Four Seasons Hotel.